WellWired Journal

 Your main rights include:

 - The right to access.
-You can ask OpenAI for a copy of the data they hold on you.
+You can ask for a copy of the data each company holds on you.

 - The right to deletion.
 You can ask them to delete your personal data, subject to certain legal retention requirements.

 - The right to object.
 You can object to your data being used for AI training.
-The opt-out toggle in Settings is the quickest way to act on this.
+Opt-out toggles in each tool's settings are the quickest way to act on this.

 What IS Safe to Type into ChatGPT?